 - Online Banking - When it comes to online banking, you don't want your personal information to be stolen.
 Unfortunately, your information is at risk of being "keylogged" or being tracked by spyware.
 Fortunately, full Internet security suites may come equipped with full anti-spyware software and anti-malware software to prevent your online banking information from being pilfered.

 - Identity Theft - You do not want to have your identity stolen, as it would lead to a vast array of issues.
 While it is a good idea for an anti-virus program to contain identity theft protection, you could also look into individual programs with identity theft protection.
-Here is a guide and review article that discusses all there is to know about identity theft protection.
+We have a guide that discusses all there is to know about identity theft protection.

 Adware is any software package that, upon infection of your machine, automatically generates advertisements in order to generate revenue.
 The unwanted advertisements may appear clear as day on your computer via impossible-to-close windows or popups or on an installation screen - that's why you need to beware of what you download.